thingsboard/thingsboard.github.io/_includes/docs/reference/micropython-client-sdk.md

 while True:
     # some tasks with ThingsBoard
 ```
+{: .copy-code}

-Before communicating with the cloud, the device must bridge the gap between the hardware and the network:
+Before communicating with the ThingsBoard, the device must bridge the gap between the hardware and the network:

 - The network module initializes the Wi-Fi instance.
 We use STA_IF (Station Interface) to connect the device to an existing
   access point.